elvis-cai/docker-swarm-elasticsearch/README.md

 - go to http://192.168.100.20:5601/ to see kibana. user/pass is elastic/changeme.
 - remove the stack: `sudo -u docker docker stack rm elasticsearch`

+## Run nfs service version
+- gitclone this repo and go to clone folder
+- run `vagrant up` then you will get a docker swarm environment
+- run `vagrant ssh elastic0`
+    - `sudo -u docker docker stack deploy --compose-file /vagrant/docker-prod-nfs-stack.yml elasticsearch`
+- check the service: `sudo -u docker docker service ls`
+- go to http://192.168.100.20:5601/ to see kibana. user/pass is elastic/changeme.
+- remove the stack: `sudo -u docker docker stack rm elasticsearch`
+- nfs server is built on 192.168.100.20:/var/esdata

 ## Affects elasticsearch parameters:

 - `network.host` - an IP address of the container